- Backdoor Roth IRA Contributions can save you money and are still legal

 - Build Back Better may change this, so it’s important to act soon

-Starting in 2021, the Backdoor Roth IRA has allowed all income earners the ability to make a Roth IRA contribution.
+The Backdoor Roth IRA has allowed all income earners the ability to make a Roth IRA contribution.
 Prior to 2010, any taxpayer that had income above $100,000 was not allowed to do a Roth IRA conversion which prevented one from making an after-tax IRA contribution and converting to a Roth.
 The 2009 financial crisis caused a change in law as the Treasury was in desperate need of tax revenue and Roth conversions are a simple way of accelerating tax payments.
 Hence, in 2010 the Backdoor Roth IRA was born.

 How Does The Backdoor Roth IRA Work?

 After-tax contributions are traditional IRA contributions that are not tax-deductible.
 The income and gains on traditional after-tax contributions are subject to tax.
 Thus, making Traditional after-tax contributions other than for purpose of a “Backdoor” Roth IRA contributions does not make much sense.
 In essence, it is the worst option since an after-tax contribution is not tax deductible and the income and earnings are subject to tax, as well as a 10% early distribution penalty, if applicable.